praydog/uevr-docs/src/plugins/blueprint.md

 This should be more familiar to modders, and easier to use than the C++ API.
 Normal game developers should feel right at home as well.

-Tested and confirmed working on 4.27 and 5.0.3

-"Load Blueprint Code" in the UEVR menu must be turned on or one of the head/controller aiming options must be enabled for these to work.

 ## Automatically handled components

 ### Motion Controller components